HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Introduction

 > "A vintage 32-bit register-memory model CPU ?
 You got to be kidding me.
 Shouldn't we design a modern superscalar, multi-core RISC based 32-bit machine?
 Or even better 64-bit?.
-After all, this is the 21st century and not the eighties."
+After all, this is the 21st century and not the eighties.
+A lot happened since the nineties."
 >
 > "Well why not.
 Think vintage."
 >
 > "Seriously?“
 >
 > “OK, seriously.
 Designers of the eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
-But what if the RISC principles had found their way earlier into these designs?
+The nineties shifted to RSIC based designs with large sets of registers, fixed word instruction length, and instructions that are in general pipeline friendly.
+What if these principles had found their way earlier into these designs?
 What if a large virtual address space, a fixed instruction length and simple pipeline friendly instructions had found their way into these designs ?
 >
 > A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
-Although not a modern design, it will still be a useful CPU."
+Although not a modern design, it will still be a useful CPU.
+Let's see where this leads us."
 >
 > "OK, so what do you have in mind ?"